Analyzing the Magnetic Field in the Solar Atmosphere

 Between the photosphere, where most of the solar energy escapes, and the hot Corona, the outer atmosphere of the Sun where the temperature reaches millions of degrees, sits the chromosphere, a layer above the solar surface in which the temperature reaches a minimum before rising again.
 The chromosphere is characterized by magnetically dominated, highly dynamic structures, but is visible only in a small number of the strongest atomic lines in the solar spectrum.
 Due to their strength, these lines form in conditions far away from thermal equilibrium, making the interpretation of their line profiles in terms of physical quantities very challenging.
 Several codes for the interpretation of such spectral lines are currently available for general use, and we are currently developing a new code to extend our capabilities.

-Data from the largest European solar telescope GREGOR, and instruments like GRIS+ or the infrared-FSP, will allow the key chromospheric magnetic field to be observed as never before.
+Data from instruments like GRIS+ will allow the key chromospheric magnetic field to be observed as never before.
 Obtaining your own data set during one or two observing campaigns on Tenerife will be part of this project.

 In this PhD project you observe and record data in a chromospheric line, with the focus on the He 10830 triplet.
 You will reduce and analyze the data using available interpretation tools or by writing new analysis software.
 The focus of the project is on the physics and dynamics of solar magnetic structures on and above the solar surface.